-The warm, summer days are over for many of us now in 2020.
+The warm, summer days are over for many of us in the northern hemisphere.
+But don’t get discouraged!
 Even if it doesn’t feel like it at first, training in cooler conditions can be as fun as doing it during the summer.
 It’s just about keeping perspective and enjoying what we have around us.

 We know that keeping our motivation high during the winter months isn’t easy.
 But if we shift our mindset into positive gear, the winter can be awesome for trail runners.
 These months are the perfect times to slow down, and to build consistency while working on key aspects of both our physical and mental health.